FraserLee/dungeon-note/checklist.md

 - [ ] Split example file into one focused entirely on markdown, and a second more literate one which demonstrates how to structure a document.

-- [ ] Further Textbox edit-mode capabilities
-    - [ ] Proper left-right position / resize
-    - [ ] rotation
-    - [ ] deselect when clicking background

 - [ ] Rectangles
     - [x] parse
     - [x] render
     - [x] drag position
-    - [ ] drag edge / corner to resize
+    - [x] drag edge / corner to resize
         - [x] Left circle
         - [x] Right circle
         - [x] Top and Bottom circles